2008 Denver Broncos season: Week 1: at Oakland Raiders

 The Broncos began their 2008 campaign on the road against their AFC West rival, the Oakland Raiders, in the second game of ESPN's Monday Night Football doubleheader.
-In the first quarter, Denver ran out of the gates early as QB Jay Cutler completed a 26-yard TD pass to rookie WR Eddie Royal (who was filling in for WR Brandon Marshall, due to his 1-game suspension).
-In the second quarter, the Broncos continued their domination as kicker Matt Prater got a 26-yard field goal, while FB Michael Pittman got a 3-yard TD run.
-In the third quarter, Denver ran away with the game as Cutler completed a 48-yard TD pass to WR Darrell Jackson, while Prater nailed a 43-yard field goal.
-In the fourth quarter, the Raiders spoiled the Broncos' bid for a shutout as QB JaMarcus Russell completed an 8-yard TD pass to WR Ashley Lelie.
-Denver ended its domination with RB Selvin Young's 5-yard TD run and Pittman's 1-yard TD run.
-Oakland ended the scoring with Russell completing a 4-yard TD pass to WR Ronald Curry.
+In the first quarter, Denver ran out of the gates early as quarterback Jay Cutler completed a 26-yard touchdown pass to rookie wide receiver Eddie Royal (who was filling in for wide receiver Brandon Marshall, due to his 1-game suspension).
+In the second quarter, the Broncos continued their domination as kicker Matt Prater got a 26-yard field goal, while fullback Michael Pittman got a 3-yard touchdown run.
+In the third quarter, Denver ran away with the game as Cutler completed a 48-yard touchdown pass to wide receiver Darrell Jackson, while Prater nailed a 43-yard field goal.
+In the fourth quarter, the Raiders spoiled the Broncos' bid for a shutout as quarterback JaMarcus Russell completed an 8-yard touchdown pass to wide receiver Ashley Lelie.
+Denver ended its domination with running back Selvin Young's 5-yard touchdown run and Pittman's 1-yard touchdown run.
+Oakland ended the scoring with Russell completing a 4-yard touchdown pass to wide receiver Ronald Curry.

-With the dominating win, the Broncos began their season at 1–0; with the rest of the division suffering losses, Denver, in Week 1, is in sole possession of 1st place.
+With the dominating win, the Broncos began their season at 1–0; with the rest of the division suffering losses, Denver, in Week 1, was in sole possession of 1st place.

 Eddie Royal, in his NFL debut, had the best Week 1 stats of any wide receiver, getting 9 receptions for 146 yards and a touchdown.